-Adjust the steering head bearing without clearance (see: Checking and adjusting the steering head support).
-Apply Loctite 243 to the thread of the middle clamp screw.
-Tighten the clamp screws on the upper triple clamp to 17 Nm in 3 stages.
+Adjust the steering head bearing without clearance (see: Checking and adjusting the steering head bearing) and tighten the clamp screws on the upper triple clamp to 17 Nm in 3 stages.

-The middle clamp screw must be secured with loctite 243.
+Secure the middle clamp screw [A] with Loctite 243.